|9-28.010||Foundational Principles of Corporate Prosecution|

 9-28.700 - The Value of Cooperation

-- Comment: In investigating wrongdoing by or within a corporation, a prosecutor is likely to encounter several obstacles resulting from the nature of the corporation itself.
-It will often be difficult to determine which individual took which action on behalf of the corporation.
+B. Comment: In investigating wrongdoing by or within a corporation, a prosecutor may encounter several obstacles resulting from the nature of the corporation itself.
+It may be difficult to determine which individual took which action on behalf of the corporation.
 Lines of authority and responsibility may be shared among operating divisions or departments, and records and personnel may be spread throughout the United States or even among several countries.
 Where the criminal conduct continued over an extended period of time, the culpable or knowledgeable personnel may have been promoted, transferred, or fired, or they may have quit or retired.
 Accordingly, a corporation's cooperation may be critical in identifying potentially relevant actors and locating relevant evidence, among other things, and in doing so expeditiously.

 This dynamic—i.e., the difficulty of determining what happened, where the evidence is, and which individuals took or promoted putatively illegal corporate actions—can have negative consequences for both the government and the corporation that is the subject or target of a government investigation.
-More specifically, because of corporate attribution principles concerning actions of corporate officers and employees (see, e.g., supra section II), uncertainty about exactly who authorized or directed apparent corporate misconduct can inure to the detriment of a corporation.
+More specifically, because of corporate attribution principles concerning actions of corporate officers and employees, see USAM 9.28-210, uncertainty about who authorized or directed apparent corporate misconduct can inure to the detriment of a corporation.
 For example, it may not matter under the law which of several possible executives or leaders in a chain of command approved of or authorized criminal conduct; however, that information if known might bear on the propriety of a particular disposition short of indictment of the corporation.
 It may not be in the interest of a corporation or the government for a charging decision to be made in the absence of such information, which might occur if, for example, a statute of limitations were relevant and authorization by any one of the officials were enough to justify a charge under the law.
-Moreover, and at a minimum, a protracted government investigation of such an issue could, as a collateral consequence, disrupt the corporation's business operations or even depress its stock price.
+Moreover, a protracted government investigation of such an issue could disrupt the corporation's business operations or even depress its stock price.

 For these reasons and more, cooperation can be a favorable course for both the government and the corporation.
-Cooperation benefits the government—and ultimately shareholders, employees, and other often blameless victims—by allowing prosecutors and federal agents, for example, to avoid protracted delays, which compromise their ability to quickly uncover and address the full extent of widespread corporate crimes.
+Cooperation benefits the government by allowing prosecutors and federal agents, for example, to avoid protracted delays, which compromise their ability to quickly uncover and address the full extent of widespread corporate crimes.
 With cooperation by the corporation, the government may be able to reduce tangible losses, limit damage to reputation, and preserve assets for restitution.
-At the same time, cooperation may benefit the corporation by enabling the government to focus its investigative resources in a manner that will not unduly disrupt the corporation's legitimate business operations.
-In addition, and critically, cooperation may benefit the corporation by presenting it with the opportunity to earn credit for its efforts.
+At the same time, cooperation may benefit the corporation – and ultimately shareholders, employees, and other often blameless victims – by enabling the government to focus its investigative resources in a manner that will not unduly disrupt the corporation's legitimate business operations.
+In addition, cooperation may benefit the corporation by presenting it with the opportunity to earn credit for its efforts.

 9-28.710 - Attorney-Client and Work Product Protections